Quick Take

 As the flock leader, the rooster mates with many of the hens in his harem.
 A rooster may use a courting dance to signal his interest in a hen.
 This is known as a circle dance.
 Once the hen responds with a cluck or call, the rooster mates with her.

 The female creates or finds a nest.
-It is common for chickens to use nests that have been used before, and some hens lay their eggs in another hen’s nest.
+It is common for chickens to reuse nests, and some hens lay their eggs in another hen’s nest.

 Incubation lasts about 21 days.
 Chickens continue caring for their chicks for several weeks.
 At that point, they are old enough to start eating on their own.